MagnusNilssonn/Project-3/README.md

 # Credits

+- My mentor Naoise Gaffney for valuable tips and reflections, not least in the bug search
 - Code Institute - For the course material and the support throughout.
-- Knowledge Mavens for some of the game code, functions and tips and tricks: https://www.youtube.com/@KnowledgeMavens
+- Knowledge Mavens for really good tips on the game code: https://www.youtube.com/@KnowledgeMavens
-- ArjanCodes for learn how to clean up the code: https://www.youtube.com/@ArjanCodes
+- ArjanCodes for tips on how to clean up the code: https://www.youtube.com/@ArjanCodes
 - Lucidchart: https://www.lucidchart.com/
 - The readme content "how to deploy to Heroku" was borrowed from https://github.com/johnvenkiah/CI_PP3_John_Venkiah#readme